How to Teach English in Cambodia

 In addition to being very cool, you need to be very strict.
 While it is good to create a fun class because that fosters a positive learning environment, the children also need to know that you are in charge.

 As many management skills as you may have, there will still be that one "Dennis the Menace."
 I do use the school’s methods, which are eerily reminiscent of the 1950’s, which consists in writing lines and making them stand when they speak Khmer, but I also think other methods are worth trying.

 Figure out if your kids are learning slower, faster, verbally, visually, or upside down and backwards.
 Just find a balance between the school’s demands and your students.

 Get New Shoes

-A foreigner’s appearance is almost as important as his/her resume, so make sure you do not look like you just got off the overnight bus from Bangkok.
+A foreigner’s appearance is almost as important as their resume, so make sure you do not look like you just got off the overnight bus from Bangkok.
 It sounds strange, but students will complain to their parents and the school if they do not approve of a teacher’s attire.

 So buy or bring a pair of nice, closed-toe shoes, a few button downs, and some work pants/skirts.
 Even if you see other people wearing incense-ready linens, you will have more job security.

 Make Plans for Chinese New Year